cincanproject/cincan-command/README.md

 First time running this might take a while as it must fetch information of the tools and cache it locally.

 By default, `cincan list` is showing all tools which are tagged with `latest-stable` tag in Dockerhub under 'CinCan'.
+They are expected to be production-ready.
 However, if you want to include development images as well, you can include `--tag` (or `-t`) to explicitly filter images by tag name as:

 ```
 % cincan list --tag dev